sinclairzx81/appex/readme.md

 app.listen(3000);
 ```

-Its important to note that appex will also inheriate the characteristics of the request defined by
+Just like traditional express middleware, appex will also inheriate the characteristics of the request.

-other middleware in the stack, or configurations made to express prior. consider the following example
-in which the jade view engine is configured. appex will inheritate the response.render() method, passing it on the
+consider the following example in which the jade view engine is configured for use. appex will inheritate the
-context.response as follows..
+response.render() method, which is passed to the appex handler as context.response.render()

 ```javascript
 //----------------------------------------------
 // app.js
 //----------------------------------------------